 \subsection{The universal surface bundle}

-In the previous section, we motivated the definition of the space of radial slit configurations by explaining how each preconfiguration consists of data to a cobordism $S(L)$, and the choice of topology on the radial slit configurations was guided by the idea that this construction should produce conformal families of cobordisms.
-In this section we will make this precise by defining a universal surface bundle over $\Rad$ via its homeomorphism with $\rad$.
+In the previous section, we motivated radial slit configurations by explaining that a preconfiguration consists of data to construct a cobordism $S(L)$.
+The topology on the collection of radial slit configurations was guided by the idea that this construction produces a conformal family of cobordisms.
+In this section we make this precise by defining a universal surface bundle over $\Rad$ via its homeomorphism with $\rad$.

-Note that the equivalence relation $\equiv$ on $\mr{PRad}_h(n,m)$ has the property that there is a canonical isomorphism of cobordisms with conformal structure between $S(L)$ and $S(L')$ if $L \equiv L'$.
-This allows us to make sense of the cobordism $S([L])$ for an equivalence class $[L]$.
+The equivalence relation $\equiv$ on $\mr{PRad}_h(n,m)$ is such that there is a canonical isomorphism of cobordisms with conformal structure between $S(L)$ and $S(L')$ if $L \equiv L'$.
+Thus we can make sense of the cobordism $S([L])$ for an equivalence class $[L]$.
 The idea for constructing the universal surface bundle over $\rad_h(n,m)$, is to make the construction of $S([L])$ continuous in $[L]$.
-The result is a space over $\rad_h(n,m)$ and we check it is a bundle and universal by comparing it to the definition of the universal bundle in conformal construction of moduli space.
+The result is a space over $\rad_h(n,m)$, and we check it is a universal bundle by comparing it to the definition of the universal bundle in the conformal construction of moduli space.